logar16/ScavengerWorld/README.md

 If the unit is holding an item, the item can influence whatever action the unit takes for better or for worse.

+Some units can create markers (like pheremones) which can be dropped and observed by others.
+Units could presummably create several types of markers which can be interpreted in different ways by its teammates or enemies.
+The actual communication is up to interpretation.

 ## TODOs
 Reorganize to be
 Console App, ScavengerWorld class library, ScavengerPlayerAI class library, external client server